 - Evaluation for an accredited online soil and rangeland ecology course for tribal students.

-In 2016 and 2017, we conducted two preliminary brainstorming sessions in Montana and New Mexico, respectively, with tribal and federal agency staff, tribal college personnel, students, and extension range managers that work on tribal lands.
-We used a process to identify ecological, financial, logistical, and educational disconnects and challenges associated with tribal rangelands.
-This helped us to modify our strategic approach for implementing the workshops.
-We then followed up with an online survey for tribal governments and colleges to further define those training needs and the most suitable management approaches.
+In 2016 and 2017, we conducted brainstorming sessions with tribal and federal agency staff, tribal college personnel, students, and extension range managers that work on tribal lands.
+We used a process to identify the many disconnects and challenges associated with the management of tribal rangelands, which helped to narrow down a strategic approach for implementing these activities.
+This has been an evolving process, but is helping us to become more effective.